fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 	Archive

+Blogsystem
+""""""""""

-- Blogsystem: Main part of the extension.
+Main part of the extension.
 Lists all your blogposts and shows some additional information like date of publishing, name of autor, categories, number of comments.

 .. figure:: ../Images/AdministratorManual/blogsystem.png
 	:width: 502px